Welcome to Bartrams Brewery

 2009 started promisingly, at the Regional S.I.B.A. finals the AH64 won a Bronze whilst 'Comrade Bill ...' won a Gold in Class and Bronze overall and then continued his march towards global domination by winning a Silver in the National Finals.

 In 2010 The Bees Knees, (my best selling beer!), managed to win its first major award when it was voted the Champion Beer of the Festival at St Neots.
-I was asked to brew a special beer for the Bury St Edmunds Fringe Festival and that gained recognition when it won the Silver at the Bury St Edmunds Beer Festival.
+I was asked to brew a special beer for the Bury St Edmunds Fringe Festival.
+Named 'Cheers and Booze' it gained recognition when it won the Silver at the Bury St Edmunds Beer Festival.
 Comrade Bill continued winning with a Silver at the Cambridge Beer Festival and then Cherry Stout once again proved its worth when it won the Overall Champion at the Gibberd Secret Garden Beer Festival.

 2011 'Comrade Bill ...' was selected amongst fifteen representatives of the Imperial Russian Stout style of beer to recreate the 'Great Baltic Trade Route' and sailed from London Via Copenhagen, Stockholm and Helsinki to St Petersberg where it was chosen as the second best by the People of St Petersberg.
 (See short video clip) The full story of this epic journey, and our part in it, is to be included in a book by Tim O'Rourke.